-Beyond his work at the Centre for Migration Studies, Doug is also a Research Associate in the Centre for India and South Asia Research, part of the School of Public Policy and Global Affairs, and an occassional Sessional Lecturer in the Department of History, and Department of Asian Studies.
+Douglas Ober is a Research Associate in the Centre for India and South Asia Research, part of the School of Public Policy and Global Affairs, and an occassional Sessional Lecturer in the Department of History, and Department of Asian Studies.

 He received his PhD in Asian Studies in 2017 with specialites in the history of South Asia, colonialism and religion.
 He has more than a decade of archival and ethnographic research experience in northern India, the Himalayas (India, Nepal, Bhutan, Pakistan), and Tibetan areas of China.
 His research interests include the history of colonialism in Asia, transnational movements, Buddhist studies, religious nationalism, Indian historiography, and Dalit studies.
 Broadly speaking, his research explores how colonialism shaped and continues to shape social, political and intellectual transformations in South Asia.
 Religion, and in particular, Buddhism, is the primary lens through which he theorizes these transformations.
-His work has been supported by a Fulbright – Nehru Fellowship, Tina and Morris Wagner Foundation Fellowship, the Templeman Foundation, Social Sciences and Humanities Research Council, the National Endowment for the Humanities (NEH), and Nitartha Institute.
+His work has been supported by a Fulbright – Nehru Fellowship, Tina and Morris Wagner Foundation Fellowship, the Templeman Foundation, Social Sciences and Humanities Research Council, the National Endowment for the Humanities (NEH), Nitartha Institute, and the University of Chicago’s Neubauer Collegium.

 He has written for public media on various Asia-related issues including self-immolation in Tibet, cultural heritage in Afghanistan, and Hindu art exhibitions in the US.
-His current research includes a SSHRC funded research project with Dr. David Geary (UBC-O) and Dr. Sraman Mukherjee (Ashoka University) on “The Pathways and Politics of Return: Trans-Regional Perspectives on a Buddhist Homeland.”
-Currently, Doug is in the process of co-editing two Special Issues on discourses of homeland and the politics of citizenship and belonging in South Asia, with an aim to have them published in 2021.
-He is also working on a book-length study on the revival of Buddhism in colonial and early postcolonial India that engages with the wider literature on public culture, colonialism, transnational mobilities, religious modernities, Orientalism, Dalit activism, and Hindu nationalism.
+His current research includes a SSHRC funded research project with Dr. David Geary (UBC-O) and Dr. Sraman Mukherjee (Ashoka University) on “The Pathways and Politics of Return: Trans-Regional Perspectives on a Buddhist Homeland” and the 3 year “Entanglements of the Indian Past” research project at the University of Chicago with Dipesh Chakrabarty, Whitney Cox, Andrew Ollett, Sarah Pierce Taylor, and Anand Venkatkrishnan.
+Currently, Doug is in the process of co-editing two Special Issues on discourses of homeland and the politics of citizenship and belonging in South Asia, one which is set to appear in South Asian History and Culture in late 2022 and the second in Comparative Studies in South Asia, Africa and the Middle East (forthcoming May 2023).
+His book-length study on the revival of Buddhism in colonial and early postcolonial India will be co-published by Stanford University Press and Navayana (Delhi) in 2023.
+The work engages the literature on public culture, colonialism, transnational mobilities, religious modernities, Orientalism, Dalit activism, and Hindu nationalism.

 Recent academic publications, arranged by year, include: